 Australia also led the 2006-2013 International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
 The ISF provided security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remained in Timor-Leste at the invitation of the Timorese Government.

-Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police support to Timor-Leste's police forces.
+Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police’s Timor-Leste Police Development Program.

 Trade and investment

-Australian exports to Timor-Leste were valued at $22 million with major items including passenger motor vehicles, refined petroleum, and vehicle parts.
+Australian exports to Timor-Leste were valued at $34.5 million with major items including passenger motor vehicles and vehicle parts.

-Imports from Timor-Leste were valued at $2 million, mostly transmission parts.
+Imports from Timor-Leste were valued at $2.6 million, with over half consisting of coffee.
 Timor-Leste has had preferential duty free access and quota free access to the Australian market since July 2003.

 People to people links